rycolab/website/content/authors/carlos/_index.md

 ---
 # Display name
-title: Pouya Pourjafar
+title: Carlos Cotrini
-secondary: پویا پورجعفر

 # Username (this should match the folder name)
 authors:
-- pouya
+- carlos

 # Is this the primary user of the site?
 superuser: false

 # Role/position
-role: Master's Student
+role: Lecturer

 # Organizations/Affiliations
 organizations: